Can I make lump-sum CPF withdrawals?

 print-img

-On top of that, members have the option to withdraw their remaining CPF savings (the combined balances in the Ordinary, Special and Retirement Accounts), after setting aside the required retirement sum for their cohort.
+Members have the option to withdraw their remaining CPF savings (the combined balances in the Ordinary, Special and Retirement Accounts) after setting aside the required retirement sum for their cohort.

 Those who own a property will need to set aside a Basic Retirement Sum (BRS), while those who don’t own a property need to set aside the Full Retirement Sum (FRS).